wp-plugins/add-to-any-subscribe/README.txt

 = How can I customize the feed of the widget?
 (Useful for comment feeds, category feeds, etc.) =

-This can be done through the template tag (as described above.
+This can be done through the template tag (as described above).
 Simply supply a feed name and feed URL through the template tag like so:

 `<?php if( class_exists('Add_to_Any_Subscribe_Widget') ) {
 	$A2A_SUBSCRIBE_options = array(